zapabug/MadTrips2.0/Planning.md

 Next Steps:
 - Utilize the new script for ongoing updates to business listings.
 - Ensure data consistency between `madbiz.md` and the JSON file through regular script execution.

+---

+## Interaction 9: (Current Date) — Packages Page UI & Business Card Enhancements

+User Input & Context:
+Following the setup of the data update workflow, focus shifted to displaying curated data (`Honorable Mentions`) on the `/packages` page and enhancing the `BusinessCard` component.

+Decisions Made & Steps Taken:
+- **Display Honorable Mentions**:
+    - Modified `src/pages/PackagesPage.tsx` to import data from `public/packages/MadeiraBusinessDetails.json`.
+    - Added logic to extract the "Honorable Mentions" array from the imported data.
+    - Rendered the extracted businesses using the `BusinessCard` component in the designated section.
+- **`BusinessCard` Enhancements**:
+    - **City Removal**: Removed the display of the `city` from the card's primary view, as requested by the user (city info intended for map context).
+Made the `city` prop optional in `src/components/BusinessCard.tsx`.
+    - **Flip Details**: Implemented a click-to-flip interaction.
+The back of the card reveals `phone`, `website`, and `openingHours`.
+Added relevant props and state management to `BusinessCard.tsx`.
+    - **Data Dependency**: Updated `PackagesPage.tsx` to pass the new props (`phone`, `website`, `openingHours`, `description`) to `BusinessCard`. *Note: This requires the corresponding data fields to be present in `MadeiraBusinessDetails.json`, which necessitates updating `madbiz.md` entries and the `scripts/update-business-data.cjs` script to parse these fields.*
+- **Vite Import Fix**: Resolved an import error in `src/components/home/FunchalMap.tsx` by correcting the path and filename for `MadeiraBusinessDetails.json` (`/packages/MadeiraBusinessDetails.json?url`).

+Rationale:
+- Makes curated business data visible within the application UI.
+- Enhances user interaction by providing more detailed business information on demand via the card flip.
+- Improves application stability by fixing the map data import error.

+Next Steps:
+- Update `madbiz.md` entries and the associated Node.js script (`update-business-data.cjs`) to include and process `phone`, `website`, and `hours` fields.
+- Continue development of map page interactions and Nostr features.